 • Key words.
 On the title page, list up to 5 key words in alphabetical order.
 Use American spelling and avoid general and plural terms and multiple concepts (avoid, for example, "and", "of").
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 •Acknowledgements.
 List here those individuals who provided help during the research (eg, providing language help, writing assistance or proof reading the article, etc).
 The person(s) receiving the proposed acknowledgement must give approval to the author for the publication of their name(s).

 Note: If you received a grant from the American Foundation for Surgery of the Hand, then please acknowledge that grant on your Title Page.

 Do not include footnotes, statistical results, or references in the abstract.
 Type the abstract on a separate page.
-For peer-reviewed clinical studies, submit a structured abstract limited to 300 words and divided into 5 sections: Purpose, Methods, Results, Discussion, and Level of Evidence (see table http://cdn.elsevier.com/promis_images/jhsachart.gif).
-For peer-reviewed basic science studies, submit a structured abstract limited to 300 words divided into 5 sections: Purpose, Methods, Results, Discussion, and Clinical Relevance.
+For peer-reviewed clinical studies, submit a structured abstract limited to 300 words and divided into 5 sections: Purpose, Methods, Results, Conclusions, and Level of Evidence (see table http://cdn.elsevier.com/promis_images/jhsachart.gif).
+For peer-reviewed basic science studies, submit a structured abstract limited to 300 words divided into 5 sections: Purpose, Methods, Results, Conclusions, and Clinical Relevance.
 For review articles and case reports, submit a brief one-paragraph description of the manuscript contents.

 Restrict the manuscript to fewer than 3,000 words.
 In both the abstract and in the main body, avoid claiming priority of findings.
 For example, avoid statements such as, "This paper is the first to report..."
 Formatting, such as Greek letters, italics, superscripts, and subscripts, may be used.
 The coding scheme for such elements must be consistent throughout.